-But he grew up with a fascination for Africa, inherited from his parents, and on his first trip there in 1994, with wife Margie, a respected photographer, he fell in love with the continent.
+Chris always had a fascination with Africa which he inherited from his parents.
+On his first trip there in 1994, with wife Margie, a respected photographer, he fell in love with the continent.
 He began writing reviews and drawing wildlife and lodges for The African Safari Magazine.
 Africa stimulated his sense of sight, smell and sound and he “found its heartbeat deafening.”

 Coming from the land and pioneering stock himself, he believes that the spirit of the Australian bush and the African Bushveld is a part of him, and he finds it easy to become one with it.
 Chris is now receiving many awards in Australia and on the international stage for his extraordinary detailed wildlife drawings using of graphite and coloured pencils.
 The opening of the Chris McClelland Gallery at 84 Lachlan Street in Hay is attracting a large number of visitors to view his wonderful drawings and observe him drawing.

 His living drawings are greatly sought after by discerning collectors who are collecting his Limited Edition Prints with the same number to make up their collection there by adding to their value.